The Astounding, Years-Long Corruption Involving Comey and Mueller

 It's like, you know, they lie to their citizens.

-Call propaganda, misinformation, lying.
+It's called propaganda, misinformation, lying.

 You know, we'll call it whatever you want to call it.

-And Bruce Orr, you know, the the communications are so familiar, and I've seen a lot more that I can talk about.
+And Bruce Orr, you know, the communications are so familiar, and I've seen a lot more that I can talk about.

 It's so familiar with Christopher Steele, it's nauseating.

-And then Christopher Steele and Fusion GPS are literally spreading the information that that even Christopher Steele doesn't believe to be true.
+And then Christopher Steele and Fusion GPS are literally spreading the information that even Christopher Steele doesn't believe to be true.

-Well, there's, you know, if you got a foreign national spreading Russian lies before an election, so that the American people don't vote for one candidate and instead vote for another candidate.
+Well, there's, you know, if you got a foreign national spreading Russian lies before an election so that the American people don't vote for one candidate and instead vote for another candidate, what do you call that?

 The very thing that supposedly Mueller was supposed to look into.